Dorcas-analyst/User-Reviews-Experience-Pattern-Analysis-for-Product-Improvement/README.md

 * Trust and safety concerns showed the highest churn severity.
 * Payment and performance issues were also strongly associated with churn risk.

-The project demonstrated how unstructured user feedback can be transformed into structured analytical insights that support **product improvement, user experience, trust, reliability, and retention strategies**.
+The project demonstrated how unstructured user feedback can be transformed into structured analytical insights that support product improvement, user experience, trust, reliability, and retention strategies.